Pen on paper document, dark background.

 Students studying abroad and professionals working overseas need to prove their credentials are real.
 Foreign universities, licensing boards, and employers want authenticated copies of:

-• Diplomas and degrees: Proof of graduation and academic credentials.
+• Diplomas and degrees serve as proof of graduation and academic credentials.

-• Transcripts: Official record of courses and grades.
+• Transcripts, the official record of courses and grades.

-• Professional licenses: Nurses, engineers, and other licensed professionals may need authenticated credentials to practice abroad.
+• Nurses, engineers, and other licensed professionals may need authenticated professional licenses to practice abroad.

 Personal Documents